MatthewEdge/blog/content/posts/twitch-bot-in-go-start.md

 my eyes trained in on this option.
 I also saw my first glimpse at how the use of IRC commands (PASS and NICK) looked.
 This gave me some context to consider when looking for Websocket client libraries!

+It was during this time that we got our first raid, as well!
+Big shout out to [@ShredderPlays](https://www.twitch.tv/ShrederPlays) and the raiders for stopping in!

 After looking through the client [included with the Go standard library](https://godoc.org/golang.org/x/net/websocket), the [nhooyr client](https://godoc.org/nhooyr.io/websocket), and the [Gorilla Websocket client](https://godoc.org/github.com/gorilla/websocket),